Stygmates/zitadel-cli/README.md

 ### Client credentials flow for service users

+- `CONFIG_FILE_PATH` - The path where the login informations are saved

 - `ISSUER` - The URL of the Zitadel instance.

 - `CLIENT_ID` - Your client ID for authentication